StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <p align="justify">

-After NU, I returned to undergraduate school, this time in physics at the <a href="https://phys.washington.edu/"> University of Washington (1987-1988).</a> This time allowed me to explore the reality of my dream of doing physics.
+After Northwestern, I returned to undergraduate school, this time in physics at the <a href="https://phys.washington.edu/"> University of Washington (1987-1988).</a> This time allowed me to explore the reality of my dream of doing physics.
 I also became exposed to the quest for beauty and unity that so deeply drives physicists, and which remains part of how I approach research and teaching.
-I chose UW for this transition year since I spent roughly seven years in the Puget Sound region of Washington during the 1970s, and my father still lives in Tacoma.
+I chose UW for this transition year since I spent roughly seven years in the Puget Sound region of Washington during the 1970s, and my father lived in Tacoma until his passing in 2023.

 </p>